mfheinemann/paper_camera_comparison/README.md

 This repository is citable; DOI:

-All data recorded is accessible through TUHH Open Research:
+All data recorded is accessible through TUHH Open Research and citeable; DOI: https://doi.org/10.15480/336.4225

 ### Structure
 - this repository has six folders on the top level.
 Five for the different cameras and one for evaluation